Are Mesothelioma Settlements Taxable?

 - Pension rights: Settlements that include pension rights are taxed at the same rate as any other pension income.

 A mesothelioma lawyer can help determine what other financial awards may be subject to taxes in each case.
 Download Free Attorney Checklist of Questions to get the answers you need when discussing your legal options.

 Non-Taxable Mesothelioma Compensation

 There are several parts of mesothelioma settlement compensation that are usually not taxable.

 - Wrongful death damages

-The average cost to treat mesothelioma is $400,000.
+Treating a single case of mesothelioma can easily cost more than $400,000.
 Mesothelioma lawyers will typically seek to win non-taxable compensation to cover as much of these expenses as possible and secure additional payments for the victim’s pain and suffering.

 Learn more about the non-taxable portions of mesothelioma compensation below.